fresh-bites/os-actions/README.md

 - **Every Monday at 9 AM**: `0 9 * * 1`
 - **Every weekday at 5:30 AM**: `30 5 * * 1-5`

-Make sure to update the cron expression to match your scheduling needs.
+Update the cron expression to match your scheduling needs.

+Notes:

+- The cron is the time your request will be queued so the shock may come a few seconds or minutes later.
+- See the [GitHub Actions caveats](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) on scheduling.
+- Time zone is UTC so you will need to adjust the times with daylight savings time switches.
+You can also implement [this hacky workaround](https://github.com/orgs/community/discussions/13454#discussioncomment-4091593).